Qinti/nazca/README.md

 };
 ```

 In the example above we defined a hierarchy of the `HelloWorld` class.
-It now has a text as a div, an input, a button
+It now has text as a div, an input, a button
 and a dif that contains these two.
 We used special public property, called `value` it defines the value of the elements of type `input`, `select` and
 `textarea`.
 See <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefvalue" target="_blank">value attribute</a> for reference